isaccanedo/fineract/README.md

 Este projeto está licenciado sob a Licença Apache Versão 2.0.
 Consulte <https://github.com/apache/incubator-fineract/blob/develop/LICENSE.md> para referência.

-The Connector/J JDBC Driver client library from MariaDB.org, which is licensed under the LGPL, is used in development when running integration tests that use the Liquibase library.
+A biblioteca cliente Connector/J JDBC Driver da MariaDB.org, que é licenciada sob a LGPL, é usada no desenvolvimento ao executar testes de integração que usam a biblioteca Liquibase.
 That JDBC driver is however not included in and distributed with the Fineract product and is not required to use the product.
 If you are developer and object to using the LGPL licensed Connector/J JDBC driver, simply do not run the integration tests that use the Liquibase library and/or use another JDBC driver.